Rental Car Accident NC: Who Pays, Loss of Use & Total Loss (2026)

 Document the rental agreement and any pre-existing damage

 If you noted any pre-existing damage on the rental agreement at pickup, keep a copy.
-This protects you from being charged for damage that was already there.
+This protects you from being charged for damage that was already there when you picked up the car.

 NC-Specific Considerations for Rental Car Accidents